nullJaX/ezrest/docs/ezrest.requests.md

 These classes allow for generating endpoint URLs dynamically without hardcoding endpoint suffixes and use [`Connector`/`AsyncConnector`](#connector-asyncconnector) instance to perform requests.

 There is no significant difference between synchronous and asynchronous versions of these classes other than the naming.
 Each example below will generate a copy of the original endpoint instance with modified URL, but the connector instance will remain shared between the original and copied instances.
-On each endpoint instance one can call methods implemented in the connector. **Note, however, that these methods don't accept URL as the first argument, it is automatically injected.** The rest of the arguments are passed through without any modifications.
+On each endpoint instance one can call methods implemented in the connector. **Note, however, that these methods don't accept URL as the first argument, it is automatically injected.**

+In case of the endpoints that require multiple identifiers (or other dynamic path contents) to be specified, one can use `*url_inject` positional arguments - the code will use standard `str.format()` method to inject arguments to the URL before executing the request.
+The rest of the arguments are passed through without any modifications.

 ### Example